k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/14_instances_groups.md

        Clicking on this message populates the Instance Group Editor area.

-3. Validate the SQL statement by clicking on the Validate icon in the top bar.
-A message is consequently appeared at the bottom results panel.
+3. Validate the SQL statement by clicking on the Validate icon in the top bar. consequently, a message appears at the bottom results panel.

      ![images](images/20_14_query_is_valid.png)